York Revolution: Revolution

 The Revolution's inaugural season saw the team finish third in the South Division with a record of 58–68.
 Their fortunes changed quickly, however, with 2008 bringing a first-place finish in the newly named Freedom Division and the franchise's first trip to the playoffs.
 The Revs were ousted early in the 2008 playoffs, but were back in 2010 when they won the Atlantic League championship, the first professional baseball title the city had won since the 1969 York Pirates of the Eastern League.
 The Revs took home the trophy again the next season in 2011, winning back-to-back championships and becoming just the second team in league history to accomplish the feat.
 They returned to the playoffs for a third straight season in 2012, but lost in the opening round.

 In the 2009 preseason, the Revolution joined the two other Atlantic League teams in holding their spring training at home instead of the traditional site in Lakeland, Florida.
 The respective ownership groups of the three teams made this decision to cut costs during the 2008 financial crisis and the Great Recession.

 On March 24, 2014, the Revolution became the first professional baseball team to accept Bitcoins as a form of payment for ticket purchases.

 On August 2, 2025, pitchers Tyler Palm, Ethan Firoved, Ian Churchill, Brendan Cellucci, Nick Mikolajchak, and Cam Robinson combined to record a franchise-record 20 strikeouts in a win over the Charleston Dirty Birds.

+On June 18, 2026, the Revolution forfeited a game against the Southern Maryland Blue Crabs when they couldn't field the minimum-required nine players willing to wear the uniform jersey chosen for Pride Night.
+The team continued the other programming for the Pride event at WellSpan Park, pledged a $10,000 donation to the Rainbow Rose Center, and allowed ticket holders to use their tickets for another 2026 regular-season home game.